rahulghatodecodes/BlackFridayDataset_EDA-FeatureEngineering/README.md

 - Jupyter Notebook

 ## Tasks:

-Appended test data:,
+- Appended test data.
-Dropping "User_ID" column:,
+- Dropped "User_ID" & "city_category" column
-Handling categorical feature 'Gender':,
+- Handled categorical feature "Gender" and "age".
-Handling Categorical feature age:,
-Second technique through LABEL ENCODING:,
+- Used technique Label Encoding.
-Fixing categorical variable city_category:,
+- Fixed categorical variable "city_category".
-Combining the df_city and df:,
+- Combined the df_city and df.
-Dropping city_category feature:,
-Checking the missing values:,
-\Replacing the missing values with mode,
+- Replaced the missing values with mode.
-Converting object into integers in Stay_In_Current_City_Years:, Finding the unique values present in occupation: Bar plot for product_category1, product_category2 and product_category3 vs purchase, Observation: Product_Category_1 is bought the most.
+- Converted object into integers in "Stay_In_Current_City_Years".

 ## Findings:
-- The basic measures of descriptive statistics:,
+- The basic measures of descriptive statistics.
+- The unique values present in "occupation".

 ## Visualizations:
-- Visualiaztion diagram of AGE vs PURCHASE: ,
+- Bar plot of AGE vs PURCHASE.
-- Visualization of purchase with occupation:,
+- Bar plot of purchase with occupation.
+- Bar plot for product_category1, product_category2 and product_category3 vs purchase.

 ## Observations:
 - Purchasing of men is higher than women.
+- "Product_Category_1" is bought the most.